JiashunF/datavisportfolio/finalproject_emoji_jiashunfang.md

 * Colleague, 33, uses emoji for texts but only sticks to a few, eg. heart, thumb up, etc.
 * Parent, 59, seldom use twitter but uses emoji or other emoticons for texts.

-This is an important step for designers to test their design.
-Different people have different aspect of view on my design.
-More suggestions I could get from this part, more holistic and comprehensive project I could male.

 My interview questions are:
 Could you help me to check the design part to see if it is comfortable to read What about the data visualization part?
 Can you get the main idea of the graphs?